lab1092/blender-manual_ja/manual/textures/influence/material.rst

    Texture Influence panel for a Halo material

-Special texture options for :guilabel:`Halo` materials
+Special texture options for *Halo* materials

 Size
    Amount the texture affects ray mirror.